ucli-tools/tfgrid-k3s/README.md

 ### 2. Platform Deployment (`make platform`)

 Runs `scripts/platform.sh`, which:
+- **Automatically waits for SSH availability** on all nodes before proceeding (eliminates timing issues)
 - Configures the management node with required tools (Ansible, kubectl, Helm)
 - Deploys the K3s control plane on the `k3s_control` nodes
 - Joins worker nodes to the cluster